TatianaShchepova/OpenAPI/README.md

 # OpenAPI
 OpenAPI specification for CPaaS REST API
+With the OpenAPI specs, we hope to generate not just the documentation, but also libraries that aren't fully functional at the moment.

 ## Basic Structure
 ### You can write OpenAPI definitions in YAML or JSON.
 In this guide, we use only YAML examples but JSON works equally well.
 A sample OpenAPI 3.0 definition written in YAML looks like: